Preston and District Pool League – League Regulations – 2026 Summer League

 vi.
 Matches played in previous rounds of the relevant competition can also count towards the allocation.
 For example, 2 league matches and 1 league cup match.

-iii.
+ix.
 The committee will endeavour to attend and referee all finals but if this is not possible, the teams shall provide a referee, sharing duties between each side.
-The referee shall be provided by the side which is signing the card first in each frame.
+The referee shall be provided by the side which names the player first in each frame.

 6. Individuals and Pairs.

-i.
-Entry fees for Individuals will be charged per player
+v.
+Entry fees for Individuals will be charged per player.

-ii.
-Individuals will initially be entered into a Divisional Knock out Tournament.
+vi.
+Individuals will initially be entered into a Premier Division or Rest of League Knockout Tournament.

-ii.
-Tracey Hall Tournament consists of one Male and one female player.
-At least one player must be a registered league player and plays for a team.

 iii.
+Tracey Hall Tournament consists of one Male and one Female player.
+At least one player must be a registered league player and play for a team.

-The Open Pairs Tournament is pair of any sex.
-At least one player must be a registered league player and plays for a team.
+iv.
+The Open Pairs Tournament is a pair of any sex.
+At least one player must be a registered league player and play for a team.

 i.
 Each team must register to play online: providing their email and a contact phone number